 Loma Linda University is part of the Seventh-day Adventist system of higher education.
 In 1905, the University (formerly College of Medical Evangelists) was founded—through a series of divine providences—at Loma Linda, California, by the Seventh-day Adventist Church.
 The School of Nursing began in 1905.
 In 1909, the College of Medical Evangelists received its charter as a medical school with the express purpose of preparing physicians who could meet the needs of the whole person.
 Both schools emphasized the need for healthful living as a part of medical care—a revolutionary concept in 1905.

 The University was designated by the Seventh-day Adventist Church as a center for educating health professionals.
-The original schools—Nursing and Medicine—have been joined by Allied Health Professions, Behavioral Health, Dentistry, Pharmacy, Public Health, and Religion; and the Faculty of Graduate Studies.
-The curricula of the University are approved by their respective professional organizations.
+The original schools—Nursing and Medicine—have been joined by Allied Health Professions, Behavioral Health, Dentistry, Pharmacy, Public Health, and Religion as well as the Faculty of Graduate Studies.
+University curricula are approved by their respective professional organizations.
 From its small beginnings, the University has achieved widespread recognition, having sent more of its graduates into international service than has any other university.
-It remains committed to the vision of its founders and is sustained by its close association with the church.
+It remains committed to the vision of its founders and is sustained by its close association with the Adventist Church.

 In 1990, the Board of Trustees designated Loma Linda University a health sciences university—part of a complex that includes Loma Linda University Medical Center, faculty practice plans, and affiliated institutions.
 The University is a leader in the field of health sciences education, research, and service.

-The most current campus census figures (Summer 2016) indicate that the core of the combined faculties consists of 1,795 full-time teachers.
-Part-time and voluntary teachers (1,330—largely clinicians in the professional curricula) bring the total to 3,135.
-As of Autumn Quarter 2015, 641 students from 85 countries outside the United States are represented in the enrollment of 4,512.
+The most current campus census figures (Autumn 2022) indicate that the core of the combined faculties consists of 2,319 full-time faculty.
+Part-time and voluntary faculty (1,699—largely clinicians in the professional curricula) bring the total to 3,488.
+As of Autumn Quarter 2022, 571 students from 85 countries outside the United States are represented in the enrollment of 4,325.

 |1905||School of Nursing|